-Trim your RV weight and increase storage space, too - RV Travel
+Trim your RV weight and increase storage space, too

 Think time.
 Remember to mark the date and cycle food to the front so items with a short shelf life can be used before expiration.

-A little time planning now can save weight, space, time and money very soon.
+A little time spent planning now can save weight, space, time and money very soon.